Hailstorms8441/python-timer/README.md

-To install just copy the code and figure it out yourself
+To run just clone the repo and run the python file in